 Furthermore, if the damage has already been done, its important to then take steps to repair the damage that was caused, prevent future harm, and clean up any negative information online that was published as a result.

 Are you being extorted?

-At Minc LLC, we have helped multiple clients seek restraining orders and injunctions, figure out the true identities and location of online extortioners, assist with providing admissible evidence for police investigation and criminal prosecution, and successfully helped clients remove and de-index harmful online content that was published because extortion stemming from sugar baby dating websites.
+At Minc Law, we have helped multiple clients seek restraining orders and injunctions, figure out the true identities and location of online extortioners, assist with providing admissible evidence for police investigation and criminal prosecution, and successfully helped clients remove and de-index harmful online content that was published because extortion stemming from sugar baby dating websites.